How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 What is Eye Puffiness?

 Eye puffiness is the swelling or enlargement of the under-eye area caused by fluid retention and vascular congestion.
-The skin around your eyes is thinner than anywhere else on your face, making it more susceptible to showing water retention and blood vessel congestion, which creates the puffy appearance.
+The skin around your eyes is thinner than anywhere else on your face, making it more prone to water retention and blood vessel congestion, which can create a puffy appearance.

 Infraorbital Fat Herniation and Its Role in Eye Bag Formation